Project-MONAI/tutorials/modules/metrics_reloaded/README.md

 ```sh
 python unet_training.py
 ```
 to train a UNet on synthetic data.
+This script shows you how to use MetricsReloaded during training, as validation metrics.

-Then run the evaluation script:
+Next, run the evaluation script:
 ```sh
 python unet_evaluation.py
 ```